EnvoyAI/examples/TYPES.md

 each individual SOPInstance will be in a separate file, named by SOPInstanceID, and organized into subdirectories named by SeriesInstanceID.
-This is intended to make it easier to work with, but is not required for dicom study output.
-For output properties with `dicom-type: dicom-study`, one must simply put each SopInstanceId in a different file, with any name or subdirectory, into the directory with the appropriate property name.
+This is intended to make it easier to work with, but is not required for DICOM study output.
+For output properties with `dicom-type: dicom-study`, one must simply put each SOPInstanceId in a different file, with any name or subdirectory, into the directory with the appropriate property name.